alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-8-ruling-on-those-who-say-that-wearing-black-clothes-will-be-in-hell.md

 lang: en
 date: 2020/08/8
 note: true
-excerpt: "This claim is speaking in the Name of Allah without knowledge and ruling according to one's own desires."
+summary: "This claim is speaking in the Name of Allah without knowledge and ruling according to one's own desires."
 muftis:
   chairman:
     - name: Shaykh Ibn baz